idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 `richardson_value` is for the console output purpose to show the history of `PostProcessor` values over Richardson iterations, and it is set to be `eigenvalue`.
 `inner_solve_type` is about the way to perform the inner solve of the Richardson iteration.
 There are three options: `none`, `SI` and `GMRes`. `none` is just a direct transport operator inversion per residual evaluation, while scattering source is updated together for `SI` and `GMRes` per residual evaluation.
 The latter two options involve more number of transport sweeps per residual evaluation than `none`, leading to the reduction of the number of residual evaluations and possibly the total run time.
 For `GMRes`, the scattering source effect is accounted for at once by performing the GMRes iterations and `max_inner_its` is the maximum number of GMRes iterations.
 For `SI`, the scattering source effect is accounted for by performing source iterations and `max_inner_its` is the maximum number of source iterations.

-`fixed_point_solve_outer` is configured to allow Griffin to invoke the Picard iteration between Griffin and its sub-app (H.C. and nekRS) calculations outside the Richardson iteration.
+`fixed_point_solve_outer` is configured to allow Griffin to invoke the Picard iteration between Griffin and its sub-app (H.T. and nekRS) calculations outside the Richardson iteration.
 This approach has been demonstrated to be more computationally efficient for weakly coupled problems in the multiphysics hierarchy.
 The convergence criterion is based on the temperature field with a relative tolerance `custom_rel_tol` of +1e-5+.

 `coarse_element_id` is a name of the extra element integer ID assigned in the mesh file.
 If the CMFD solve does not converge, one can try different options for `diffusion_eigen_solver_type` which is the eigenvalue solver for CMFD.
 There are four options: `power`, `arnoldi`, `krylovshur` and `newton`. `newton` is the default which is recommended to stick with.
 If `newton` does not converge a solution, either `krylovshur` is the second option to go with, or `cmfd_prec_type` can be changed to `lu` from its default value of `boomeramg` for a small problem.
 Also one can try `cmfd_closure_type=syw` or `cmfd_closure_type=pcmfd` as different ways, but it is recommended to stick with its default value of `traditional_cmfd`.